 Fortunately, most patients aren’t actually paying these prices.
 In many cases health insurance covers a portion of these costs.
 You’ll want to check with your insurance provider to find out which of these drugs they’ll cover and how much they’ll pay for each drug so you’ll know what your true out-of-pocket costs are going to be.

 Once you’re armed with that information you can communicate with your doctor which drugs you can afford.
 You don’t want your doctor to prescribe a blood thinner that you simply can’t afford.

-But what if your doctor recommends one of these drugs that isn’t covered by your insurance, or the coverage you have is minimal?
+What if your doctor recommends one of these anticoagulants and it isn’t covered by your insurance, or the coverage you have is minimal?
 You have a couple options.